MicrosoftDocs/ATADocs/ATPDocs/working-with-suspicious-activities.md

 - Entities involved, including users, computers, servers, domain controllers, and resources.

-- Times and time frame of the suspicious activities which initiated the security alert.
+- Times and time frame of the suspicious activities that initiated the security alert.
 - Severity of the alert: High, Medium, or Low.
 - Status: Open, closed, or suppressed.
 - Ability to: